Page subject to change. Page last updated at 3:00 p.m. on Sept. 10, 2020. See

 Phoenix Accepting Grant Applications to Help Small Businesses!

 There are grants available for Phoenix businesses financially impacted by the COVID-19 pandemic.
 See below for details.
-Apply now.

 Ver en español.